 Using the Electronic Directory

 Providence College’s electronic directory is provided solely for the information of the College community and those attempting to reach a specific individual.
 Any solicitation of business, information, contributions or other response from individuals listed in this directory, whether by mail, email, telephone, or other means, is prohibited.
-The directory cannot by duplicated, sold or distributed in any manner without the express written permission of Providence College’s Vice President for Business and Finance.
+The directory cannot by duplicated, sold, or distributed in any manner without the express written permission of Providence College’s Vice President for Business and Finance.

 Information provided in official Providence College websites is provided for information purposes only and does not constitute a legal contract between the College and any person or entity unless otherwise specified.
-Information is subject to change without notice.
-Although every reasonable effort is made to represent current and accurate information, Providence College makes no guarantees of any kind.
+Information is subject to change or deletion without notice.
+Although a reasonable effort is made to represent current and accurate information, Providence College makes no guarantees of any kind.
 Due to the nature of the Internet, Providence College does not warrant that access to College webpages will be uninterrupted or error free.

 Providence College’s website contains links to other websites that are independently run sites outside of the “providence.edu” domain.
 All material, including any links to other sites and content found at linked sites, is provided “as is” and without any express or implied warranties.
 Providence College is not responsible for the privacy practices, activities or content of such independent sites.
 The College is not responsible for the accuracy of information in linked sites.
 These links are provided as a convenience and the inclusion of such links does not imply, and should not be construed as, an endorsement by Providence College of such sites and/or the information contained therein.
 The College does not actively monitor the content of all webpages but reserves the right to act in accordance with its policies, including but not limited to its policies governing information technology and resources, privacy, and harassment, and its various codes of conduct.